 This course covers a range of research techniques useful for writers of long and short form nonfiction, from finding the necessary background information and interviewing experts to lending authority to a first-person account of events and issues in literary nonfiction.
 The course covers the use of print and electronic media and databases and basic reporting techniques.
 Some fiction reading may be included, and the course may be open to fiction writers.
-Offered in the fall.

 Teaching Creative Writing

 A study of the methods, theory, and practice of teaching